Learn about the different types of usability testing and where these tests fit into the UXD workflow.

 A free exploration test is a summative test where the user has 5 minutes to explore freely while speaking aloud.
 From this we can identify any flaws not already identified.

 Interestingly, usability testing can also be conducted without users, using what’s known as eye-tracking software.
 But let’s set one thing straight, eye-tracking by itself is not effective, because without talking to users we’re missing context, intent, and emotion.
 That being said, eye-tracking can reveal enough insights to raise important questions, questions that we can then ask during some of the usability tests above.

-Eye-tracking software uses a variety of features — heatmaps (which track where the user moves their mouse), scrollmaps (which track where the user scrolls to and how long they stopped to look around), and clickmaps (which track where the user clicks).
+Eye-tracking tools offer a number of useful features; heatmaps (which track where users move their mice), scrollmaps (which track where users scroll to and how long they stop to look around), and clickmaps (which track where users actually tap/click).

 While eye-tracking software doesn’t reveal solutions, it can set us in the right direction.